 How do You Water Seedlings in Rockwool?

 Using a fine sprinkler or a spray bottle with a sprinkler attachment to water young seedlings is advised.
 Avoid delivering a powerful stream of water since it may harm the plants.

-If you’re growing Rockwool hydroponic on a large scale and you’re utilizing an automated watering system, make sure to set up moisture sensors that will turn on when the Rockwool is saturated up to the required level.
+If you’re growing hydroponic plants using Rockwool on a large scale and you’re utilizing an automated watering system, make sure to set up moisture sensors that will turn on when the Rockwool is saturated up to the required level.